Pyramids of Güímar

 Other pyramids employing the same methods and materials of construction can be found in various sites on Tenerife.
 In Güímar itself there were nine pyramids, only six of which survive.

-Research history
+Popularity

-Thor Heyerdahl's hypothesis
+The 1990s saw a number of local newspaper articles and research papers as well as the creation of an ethnographic park.
+The park was created by Thor Heyerdahl and claims that the structures are step pyramids.